fe-data/fe-tracking-languages/README.md

 1. We will only process pull requests that originate from Gitlocalize and will not process pull requests from private forks.
 1. For initial translations, we will only accept a full translation of the entire file.
 Partial translations will be rejected.
-1. Once we have processed the pull request, the translation will be available to the App within 15 minutes if you re-install the App.
-If you don't re-install the App, it can take up to 12 hours for the App to recognize the new language.
+1. Once we have processed the pull request, the translation will be available in the next release of the App.
+1. There is only 1 moderator per language.